vesoft-inc/nebula/README.md

 ## Notice of Release

-> **CAUTION**: This is the Nebula Graph 2.0 pre-release.
-Use it only if you need to test the latest features or performance improvements.
-DO NOT use it in production.

-The Nebula Graph team is glad to announce the Nebula Graph 2.0 pre-release.
+The Nebula Graph team is glad to announce the Nebula Graph 2.0.0 GA.
 This is a brand new start with several important updates, and more of them are on the way.
 Welcome to join us.

+<!--
 To use the stable release, see [Nebula Graph 1.0](https://github.com/vesoft-inc/nebula).

-<!--
 ## Roadmap

 See our [Roadmap](https://github.com/vesoft-inc/nebula/wiki/Nebula-Graph-Roadmap-2020) for what's coming soon in **Nebula Graph**.